weimutter6688/user-info/README.md

 # User Information Management System

-This project is a simple information recording system built with Next.js for the frontend and FastAPI for the backend API, using SQLite as the database.
+This project is a simple information recording system built with Next.js for the frontend and FastAPI for the backend API.
+It supports both SQLite and PostgreSQL databases via configuration.

 ## Project Structure